chrisgurney/things2md/README.md

 --today             If set will show incomplete tasks in Today
 ```

-Only the `range` or `tag` parameter is required, at a minimum.
+The `--range`, `--tag`, or `--today` parameter is required, at a minimum.

-Note that nothing will be returned of no tasks match the given arguments.
+Note that nothing will be returned if no tasks match the given arguments.

+Currently, any tasks tagged `personal` or `pers` are not included in the output.

 # Examples